-Government-wide and Fiduciary Fund Financial statements - These financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flow takes place.
+Government -wide and Fiduciary Fund Financial statements - These financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
+Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardles s of when the related cash flow takes place.
 Non-exchange transactions, in which the County gives (or receives) value without directly receiving (or giving) equal value in exchange, include property taxes, grants, entitlements, and donations.
 On an accrual basis, revenue from property taxes is recognized in the fiscal year for which the taxes are levied.
 Revenue from grants, entitlements, and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.

 Fund Financial Statements - Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 The County considers all revenues reported in the governmental funds to be available if the revenues are collected within sixty days after year-end.
 Revenues from local sources consist primarily of property taxes.
 Property tax revenue and sales tax receipts are considered measurable and available when collected by the respective intermediary agency and recognized as revenue at that time.
 Miscellaneous revenues are recorded as revenue when received because they are generally not measurable until actually received.
 Investment earnings are recorded as earned, since they are both measurable and available.
-Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures in governmental funds.
+Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, which are recognized as expenditures to the extent they have matured.
+General capital asset acquisitions are reported as expenditures in governmental funds.
 Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.